 We've broken down some ways the cost of living crisis will impact SMEs, and how they can deal with this stressful time.

-In autumn 2021, the government officially ended its "work from home" guidance.
-As a result, many office workers have been heading back to the office, thereby increasing the cost of commercial real estate.
+In Autumn 2021, the Government officially ended its "work from home" guidance.
+As a result, many people returned to the office, thereby increasing the cost of commercial real estate.
 This rent increase is likely to have a detrimental impact on many businesses – particularly SMEs – resulting in businesses eating into profitability or forcing them out of business premises altogether.

 If you find yourself struggling to keep up with increasing rent, your commercial lease will be subject to a rent review – typically every three to five years.
 Landlords often adjust the rent based on the open market rental value or Retail Prices Index (RPI).
 Consider speaking to a specialist advisor to help you negotiate the best terms for you and your business.